rguske/blog/content/post/youtubefix.md

 ### *When `{{</* youtube */>}}` won´t work for your theme*

-Besides embedding a tweet into your post e.g. to give a statement more expression/ more emphasis, or to comment a topic-related tweet, or simply because it´s pretty cool, a Youtube-Video is also a good alternative.
+Besides embedding a tweet into your post e.g. to give a statement more expression/ more emphasis, or to comment a topic related tweet, or simply because it´s pretty cool, a Youtube-Video is also a good alternative.

 I´m running the <a href="https://themes.gohugo.io/hugo-casper-two/" target="_blank">*Casper-Two*</a> Theme for my Blog and back when I wrote <a href="https://rguske.github.io/post/sometimes-you-gotta-run-before-you-can-walk/" target="_blank">"*Sometimes you gotta run before you can walk*"</a>, I absolutely wanted to have the <a href="https://www.youtube.com/watch?time_continue=2&v=1VrHeInDwwg" target="_blank">*IRON MAN I First Armor test*</a> Video included and it didn´t work straight from the start.